raman-chumber/n-bit-ALU-using-verilog/README.md

 # N-bit ALU using Verilog
-Model and validate a synthesizable N-bit ALU capable of performing the following operations:
+Modeling and validating a synthesizable N-bit ALU capable of performing the following operations:

                  Control Lines                 Operation
                         00                      Addition